 4 Benefits of Being SUP Certified:

-- We've found that not all SUP athletes or those that are good at paddling, can teach well.
-Often athletes forgot how long it took them to learn to paddle, or they were quick learners and didn't struggle at all to learn.
+- We've found that not all SUP athletes or strong paddlers, can teach well.
+Often athletes and experienced paddlers forgot how long it took them to learn to paddle, or they were quick learners and didn't struggle to learn.
 In both cases, the athletes are unable to simplify or break down lesson content to fit the learning needs of everyday folks many of which may not consider themselves athletic and may come to class with low-self esteem or nervousness about standing up.
-A good certification program should teach instructors how to work with various personalities, learning types and those with physical challenges whether it be an injury, age or specific disability.
+A good certification program should teach instructors how to be patient, work with various personalities, learning styles, body types and those with physical challenges whether it be an injury, age or specific disability.

-- Many who decide to start a business have insurance requirements requiring them to be certified.
-Insurance companies will also require a Risk Management Plan, Safety Guidelines, Waiver and that the instructor has 1-2 years of prior SUP teaching experience.
-All of the above are included in our SUP Business module of our Flat Water 1 manual.
+- Many who decide to start a business have insurance requirements.
+Insurance companies often require a Risk Management Plan, Certification, Safety Guidelines, Waiver and that the instructor has 1-2 years of prior SUP teaching experience.
+Good certification programs will provide how to achieve all of the above requirements and provide certification.
+All of the above are included in our SUP Business curriculum of our Flat Water 1 manual.